Hattusa Green Stone

 The Hattusa Green Stone is a roughly cubic block of what is believed to be nephrite standing in the remains of the Great Temple at Hattusa, capital of the Hittites in the late Bronze Age.
-Now on the hill above Boğazkale, in the Turkish Province of Çorum, Hattusa is a World Heritage Site.
+Now on the hill above Boğazkale, in the Turkish Province of Çorum.
+Hattusa is a World Heritage Site.

-The original purpose of the stone is unknown, but it is a tourist attraction, as it is believed by some to grant wishes.
+The original purpose of the stone is unknown.
+It serves as a tourist attraction today.